-Craniotomy is a surgical procedure used to remove brain, dura, or skull base tumors.
+Craniotomy surgery is a procedure used to remove brain, dura, or skull base tumors.
 During the surgery, the neurosurgeon opens the skull to access the tumor.
 The tumor is carefully removed, and surrounding tissues are preserved.
 Craniotomies can be performed using various approaches, such as transsphenoidal, transcranial, or endoscopic techniques, depending on the location and size of the tumor.
-This procedure aims to remove tumors while minimizing damage to healthy brain tissue.
+Dr. Lekovic is highly experienced in craniotomy surgery in Los Angeles.
+Extensive skill is essential since this procedure aims to remove tumors while minimizing damage to healthy brain tissue.

 Extra-cranial to intra-cranial cerebral bypass for Moya-Moya and related cerebrovascular occlusive disease